9 min Read

 Answering key project questions…

-1. Introduction/Company Background
+1. Company Background and Culture

 An opening statement that will give a brief description of why your company needs to create a new website, and what the overall project will entail.
 This section is important as it will be the first thing the vendor reads, and will determine whether or not they are capable of, or interested in, taking on the project.
 If an agency regularly receives a large number of RFPs this section can even determine whether or not they take the time to finish reading yours!Be honest about your team’s expertise and familiarity with website design, and any expected pain points.
 This is your first chance to introduce your company, your culture and your brand.
 While this may seem like a minor formality, collaborative workflow and culture fit are important factors in the success of a major project like building a new website or organizing a website redesign.